andela/limber/README.md

 # kore
-Code review platform for trainers
+A project management platform for Agile perfectionists with deadlines.